roseate8/graph-rag-trials/evals/synthetic-eval/calculate-metrics/README.md

 Comprehensive evaluation system for information retrieval metrics using batch async processing.

+> **Important**: This evaluation system uses `retrieval/core.py` as its retrieval engine.
+Any changes you make to the retrieval pipeline (query decomposition, re-ranking, fusion, etc.) will automatically be reflected in evaluation runs.
+This ensures 100% consistency between production retrieval and evaluation metrics.

 ## Overview

 This system evaluates retrieval performance on synthetic evaluation datasets with: